 1. Getting eliquid down the center tube/chimney

-2. Using your clearomiser as soon as you have filled it up with ejuice (leading to that burnt clearomiser taste!).
+2. Using your tanks as soon as you have filled it up with ejuice (leading to that burnt tank taste!)

-Allowing the ejuice time to soak in helps protect the atomiser and ensures you get a great vape from the start.
-You should usually allow 3-5 mins for the juice to soak in properly.
-Dan’s face at the top of this blog post is a clear indication of why you should do this
+Allowing the e-juice time to soak in helps protect the atomiser and ensures you get a great vape from the start.

 3. Taking Ultra Long Drags

-We’ve known people take 20 second drags, but this can damage the atomiser, especially if you’re using a low ohm atomiser.
+We’ve known people take 20 second drags, but this can damage the coil, especially if you’re using a low ohm atomiser.

 5. Letting the liquid run too low